 The plain truth is that when I was a child, I ate lots of candy and didn’t brush my teeth as often as my parents instructed me.
 So at age 47, I paid for the folly of my youth – at the dentist.

 I had the finest, most caring dentist anywhere, Dr. Art Siml, an efficient, excellent workman.
 He decided to cap 3 teeth and add a bridge to my mouth.
 He’d assure the job was done properly with a goal to have these new teeth last 20 years plus.
 Since his office was in suburban Chicago, and I’d have to drive from St. Louis, he scheduled to finish the job in only 2 appointments.
+Yuma dentist care is what is needed for one to make sure their teeth problems are fixed.

 Frankly, the first visit was a breeze.
 I received a Novocain shot, he prepared my teeth quickly and efficiently, putting 3 temporary caps put on my teeth.
 This was not a pleasant experience by any means, but it saved me a great deal of pain.
 The second visit, however, was something else.

-Upon entering the doctor’s office, I was told I wouldn’t need a shot since he wouldn’t be drilling.
+Upon entering the my favorite doctor’s office, I was told I wouldn’t need a shot since he wouldn’t be drilling.
 After I positioned myself in the dentist’s chair, he began.
 With his cold metal pick he removed the 3 caps, sending me nearly through the ceiling.
 He then proceeded to scrape the excess cement off each of these teeth.
 Oooooooooh Boy!

 His next step was to meticulously prepare the teeth, so the caps would stay in place at least for the next 20 years.
 Then Dr. Siml said the famous “I need to dry your teeth off just a little” line!
 “It will only be ‘till the count of three.”